anushka012399/Facial-Emotion-Recognition/README.md

 at the counter is captured to predict the level of satisfaction.
 In this research work, I have used the FER2013 dataset available to fine tune three models, namely: mini-Xception, ResNet-50 and Inception-v3.
 ResNet-50 was found to have the best accuracy of 71.2%.

+For more details, you can refer to the attached pdf named "Thesis Report".